 Moya.Studio: In the beginning

 After I lost an irreplaceable black velvet scarf, I wondered if I could make one similar.
-My creation was not anywhere near what I had hoped for but it was enough to inspire versions that friends appreciated.
-So I made a few more in different colours and then ventured into making more with various fabrics and embellishements, including labels with motifs of my own design.
+My creation was not anywhere near what I’d envisioned, but it was enough to inspire versions for a few friends.
+I made some in different colours and then ventured into making more with various fabrics and embellishments, including my own labels.

-A private collection of scarves and hats I made for family and friends, which included those for several fur babies.
+A private collection of scarves and hats I made for family and friends, and several fur babies.

 Tony, dressed for his photo in the tiniest scarf.